 1. NSF Cover Sheet.
 FastLane Users: Select the OCE-PRF program solicitation number shown at the beginning of this solicitation from the drop-down menu.
 Grants.gov Users: The program solicitation number will be pre-populated by Grants.gov on the NSF Grant Application Cover Page.
-The title should start with the acronym "OCE-PRF", followed by the descriptive title of the research.
+The title must start with the acronym "OCE-PRF", followed by the descriptive title of the research.
+If the project will involve international partners, check the "International Cooperative Activities" box and identify the country/countries involved.